podverse/podverse-web/databaseSchema.md

 #Podverse Database Schema#

-_The Podverse mobile app and web app **must** have the following properties.
-Properties ending with ! are required, properties with ? are optional._
+_The Podverse mobile app and web app **must** be able to use the following properties.
+Properties ending with ! require values, and properties ending with ? do not require values._

 ####Podcast####
 feedURL: String! - (unique ID) URL of the podcast's RSS Feed